KoatKoetl/Landing_Layout--Practice/README.md

      <li><a href="https://www.figma.com/file/I7saRAs2RpOQiTen034b2I/Course-Success---simple%C2%A0website-template%C2%A0for-beginners-for-course-(Community)?type=design&node-id=0-3&mode=design&t=UmiyqDWIKTbpdWS7-0" target="_blank">Course-Success---simple-website-template</a></li>
   </ul>
 Because it's that type of project where you need to create a responsive website, I'm sure is isn't good enough. <br>
-I tried to use all knowledge, not without help of big brother and did my best for first website. <br>
+I tried to use all knowledge, not without help of internet and did my best for first website. <br>
 </p>
 <h2>What is used</h2>
 <ul>